-When the prior authorization request is approved, a copy of the roster containing the prior authorization information is sent to the ordering provider.
-Upon receipt of the roster, the practitioner should review the information to ensure accuracy and that the enrollee(s) on the roster were indeed referred by the practitioner receiving the roster.
+When the prior authorization request is approved, a copy of the roster containing the prior authorization information is sent to the medical practitioner listed as having requested the service.
+Upon receipt of the roster, the practitioner should review the information to ensure accuracy and that the enrollee(s) on the roster was/were indeed referred by the practitioner having received the roster.